April 13, 2023

 At least 26 weeks each of PRSI contributions paid in the relevant tax year and the tax year before the relevant tax year.

-For instance, if you’re going on paternity leave in 2024, 2022 is the relevant tax year, 2023 is the year after the relevant tax year, and 2021 is the year before the relevant tax year.
+For instance, if your employee is going on paternity leave in 2025, 2023 is the relevant tax year, 2024 is the year after the relevant tax year, and 2022 is the year before the relevant tax year.

 At least 52 weeks of paid PRSI contributions at Class S in the relevant tax year.
 OR